asimihsan/metafilter_sna/doc/paper.md

 Largest community via greedy optimization of modularity & 3460 & 1831 \\
 Number of communities via walktrap & 16 & 43 \\
 Largest community via walktrap & 3405 & 2304 \\
-Assortativity based on degree & -0.158 & -0.143 \\
+Assortativity based on degree & -0.143 & -0.158 \\
 \end{tabular}

-In comparing the comments and favorites graphs note that the comments graph is not only more clustered but also has less communities, with the largest community is greater than that of the favorites graph.
+In comparing the comments and favorites graphs note that the comments graph is not only more clustered but also has fewer communities, and that the largest community is greater than that of the favorites graph.

 ### Calculation